 Who Wants Detachment Anyway?

 Many people come to me for their first healing sessions with goals which express a rather “low bar” for what they hope to achieve.
-They tell me, “Well … I guess I’d just like to feel less stressed” or “less upset”, or “get some relief” with regard to X, Y, or Z that is challenging in their lives.
+They tell me, “Well, I guess I’d just like to feel… less stressed,” or “… less upset”, or “…some relief,” with regard to X, Y, or Z which they find challenging in their lives.

 I always counter their proposal — laughingly — with a much “higher bar” which I prefer to set as a goal for all of my healing sessions: and that is “Joy”.
 In my experience its only by helping a client to reach a state of feeling total joy, in-the-face-of whatever issues they are dealing with, that a person can find true healing and freedom.
-Peace represents a certain ‘absence of upset’, but the experience of joy indicates that all buttons or triggers around a particular subject have been healed, and what remains are feelings which just sparkle.
+Reaching a state of “peace” represents having achieved a certain state where there is feeling of an ‘absence of upset’.
+However, the experience of joy is a more elevated state of feeling “filled with happiness” — it is reached only after a much deeper inner cleansing has occurred, following the removal of all of the inner baggage we were carrying.

-I often share with people that finding Joy, and I believe all healing, is actually more of a process of shedding than acquiring.
-When we learn to let go of the pain of the past, and let go of worries about the future, what remains is the inner beauty which shines like we see in children after they cry.
-This shedding happens when we rise above and let go of what has been burdening us.
+I often share with people that finding Joy, and I believe all healing, is actually more of a process of shedding than it is a process of acquiring.
+When we learn to let go of the pain of the past, and let go of worries about the future, what remains is the inner beauty which shines like we see in children who aren’t carrying any unreleased inner upsets or burdens.
+This shedding happens when we rise in consciousness to become aware of — and then let go of — what has been burdening us.

 So who wants detachment anyway?
 People often think of the idea of “detachment” from only a negative standpoint.
 It sounds like a very dry kind of relinquishing of what we hold dear, similar to the notion of “renunciation” — and there is often a sense of loss we imagine will be accompanying the act of detachment.